-Dedicated in 1981 the garden is designed to look like a miniature Tokyo Imperial Gardens.
-Covering a little over one acre the garden’s main feature is a pond planted with water lilies.
+Dedicated in 1981, the garden is designed to look like a miniature Tokyo Imperial Gardens.
+Covering a little over one acre, the garden’s main feature is a pond planted with water lilies.

-The garden’s pond is enhanced with a zig-zag bridge, a half-moon bridge, and viewing platform.
+The garden’s pond is enhanced with a zig-zag bridge, a half-moon bridge, and a viewing platform.
 The pond is also home to a large population of Koi fish that will practically jump out of the water to be fed.

 There is also a dry garden area where students create designs in the sand with rakes.
 The area around the dry garden is planted with trees and decorated with rocks.
-Each rock depicts an island in the sea
+Each rock depicts an island in the sea.

 A small tea house is located at the far end of the garden.
 A short trail with huge bamboo plants leads to the tea house.
 During special events, the tea house is used traditional tea ceremonies.

-Earl Burns Miller Japanese Garden hosts events throughout the year and also is a popular wedding venue.
+Earl Burns Miller Japanese Garden hosts events throughout the year and is a popular wedding venue.
 Weddings are held on Saturdays when the garden is closed to the public.

 Where is Earl Burns Miller Japanese Garden